 Project Creator & Site Author:

-Jessica Sparks, MLIS from SJSU 2020 (in progress), AS in Library and Information Services from Palomar College 2017, BA in English and Renaissance Studies with an Early Modern Specialization certificate from UC Santa Barbara (UCSB)
+Jessica Buck, MLIS from SJSU, AS in Library and Information Services from Palomar College 2017, BA in English and Renaissance Studies with an Early Modern Specialization from UC Santa Barbara (UCSB)

 Dr. Patricia Fumerton, Professor of English at UCSB, Director of the English Broadside Ballad Archive (EBBA)

 Dr. James Kearney, Professor of English, Director of the Early Modern Center at UCSB

 Thanks to the encouragement and generosity of John & Jody Arnhold, benefactors of the Arnhold Undergraduate Research Fellows Program.